mintedreward/heartmail/rxc-app/db/friends.md

 [The Last American Vagabond](https://www.thelastamericanvagabond.com).
 Traveling the world, writing what the people need to know.

 [Global Research](https://www.globalresearch.ca).
 Centre for research on globalization.

+[The Press and the Public](https://www.thepressandthepublic.com).
+Videos about the pandemic.

+[Max Igan | The CrowHouse](https://thecrowhouse.com).
+Spiritual leader who escaped the tyranny of Australia.